 Back to Dubrovnik

-At the end of the day we took the ferry from Lepetane to Kamenari to cross the Bay of Kotor heading back to Dubrovnik.
-There were few tourists on the ferry and it was fun mingling with locals.
+At the end of the day, we took the ferry from Lepetane to Kamenari to cross the Bay of Kotor heading back to Dubrovnik.
+There were few tourists on the ferry, and it was fun mingling with locals.
 Of course each way we had border crossings which in summer can require as long as 10 hours of waiting!!!
 Compared to borders in Africa and South America, the border crossings were tame.

-This blog post is long – there’s so much to learn about the breathtakingly gorgeous area, including Adriatic culture, Balkan War, and the Croatian War of Independence.
+This blog post is long – there’s so much to learn about the breathtakingly gorgeous area, including Adriatic culture, the Balkan War, and the Croatian War of Independence.
 Every village along the Bay of Kotor has a unique, interesting story.
 Glad I have more time here!